Acknowledgements and Intro

 These human rights frameworks are a critical starting point for all peoples.
 But for Aboriginal and Torres Strait Islander peoples, we know that the reality of our existence falls far, far short of these standards.
 We know that particularly in the remoter parts of the country that our peoples are living on top of each other and sometimes without the benefit of running water.
 We know the reality of some town camps where, cut off from basic services our people sleep outside, go hungry and struggle to keep warm.

-I saw similar conditions during my drive from my home in Fitzroy Crossing to take up my new role the city of Sydney.
+I saw similar conditions during my drive from my home in Fitzroy Crossing to take up my new role in the city of Sydney.
 I travelled through many places across the country and saw our old people living in tin shacks far from essential services.
 These conditions are a breeding ground for suicide, self-harm and ill health to prosper.
+These situations demonstrate the structural neglect and helplessness that policies overlook all too often.

 This reality jars against the image of Australia as a prosperous nation.
 Our country ranks as one of the richest OECD countries on earth and yet Aboriginal and Torres Strait Islander peoples do not sit at this table of wealth.